-Admission day
+Admission Day

-We make every effort to ensure there is a maximum 2 hour only wait prior to surgery, but there are times when situations beyond our control may require you to wait for a longer period.
-We apologise in advance for this inconvenience should this be the case.
+We make every effort to ensure there is a maximum 2 hour wait prior to surgery, but there are times when situations beyond our control may require you to wait for a longer period.
+We apologise in advance for this inconvenience.

 Please be aware that an early arrival does not necessarily mean patients are admitted earlier than their advised time.
-Some patients who are in the waiting room or arrive after you, may be going into another of our operating theatres with a different Doctor.
+Some patients who are in the waiting room or arrive after you, may be going into another of our operating theatres with a different Surgeon.